zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimdb.rst

 The first three are different for different log files, and the others are the same for different log files.
 All vector values calculated by fix *pimdb/langevin* are "extensive".

+For both *pimdb/nvt* and *pimdb/langevin*, the contribution of the exterior spring to the primitive estimator is printed to the first log file.
+The contribution of the :math:`P-1` interior springs is printed to the other :math:`P-1` log files.
+The contribution of the constant :math:`\frac{PdN}{2 \beta}` (with :math:`d` being the dimentionality) is equally divided over log files.
 Restrictions
 """"""""""""